Haradum: Middle Bronze Age

 While the site of Haradum was occupied earlier, under the control of Eshnunna, being mentioned in texts from Mari, after a hiatus it grew into a proper town until the 18th century BC under the control of the First Dynasty of Babylon.
-It was later the site of a Neo-Assyrian fortress.
 Tablets from the reign of Babylonian rulers Samsu-iluna, Abi-eshuh, Ammi-ditana, and Ammi-saduqa have been found at Haradum.
 The earliest dated text is from the 26th year of Samsu-iluna (c.
 1749–1712 BC), son of Hammurabi, and the latest text is from the 18th year of Babylonian ruler Ammi-saduqa (c.
 1646-1626 BC).
 For a time under the reign of Samsu-iluna lost Babylon control of Haradum to the city of Terqa but soon regained it.

+Iron Age

 Two cuneiform tablets from the late Middle Assyrian period, apparently during the reign of Aššur-dān I (c.
 1178–1133 BC), were also found.
+It was later the site of a Neo-Assyrian fortress.

 Haradum is noted for being one of the earliest examples of a planned city, with a rectilinear layout and straight streets.
 It contained two temples (dedicated to Ishtar and Adad respectively) but no palace.